Geoff Chappell - Software Analyst

 There are nearly three thousand pages at this website.
 A small proportion have been written for a general readership, which here means moderately advanced Windows users.
 The overwhelming majority of pages here are very detailed descriptions of programming functionality in Windows.
 They are the sort of thing that may be the key to completing a Windows program, DLL or driver, or even to knowing what might be feasible, but they are beyond arcane to everyone else.
 I am astonished that any of these pages get looked at even once a day.

-Still, since I do trouble from time to time to extract some statistics from the server logs, it is no extra trouble to present them a bit neatly and post them here.
-Anyway, since the overall rationale of the site is that other people’s software should be open for inspection and criticism, it is as well that my own site should be an open book.
+Still, since I do trouble from time to time to extract some statistics from the server logs, it is no extra trouble to present them a bit neatly and post them here—and since the overall rationale of this website is that other people’s software should be open for inspection and criticism, it is as well that what I publish is an open book.